-Plagiarism happens when you use someone else’s ideas and either try to pass them off as your own, or when you fail to give the original author credit.
-It is not wrong to repeat other people’s ideas, but you must observe the scholarly rules that are accepted internationally to credit authors whose works you cite in your papers.
+Plagiarism happens when you use someone else’s writing or ideas and either try to pass them off as your own, or when you fail give the author credit.
+It is not wrong to repeat other people’s ideas, but you must credit authors whose words you cite in your papers.
+So, to avoid plagiarism, learn and use the rules that are accepted internationally to allow fair use of others’ work.

-Plagiarism is a serious offense that can have dire consequences for your academic career; can lead to an assessment of zero; may cause you to fail the course; and the school principal may notify parents or guardians.
+Plagiarism is a serious offense: it can have dire consequences for your academic career; you may be expelled from college or earn a grade of zero on the plagiarized assignment; you may fail the course; and in high-school, the school principal may notify your parents or guardians.

 The resources below show how you give credit where credit is due, how to format bibliographies and works cited pages, and a quiz to determine whether you are a plagiarist.